linkerd/linkerd2/GOVERNANCE.md

 All contributions to Linkerd code, documentation, or other components in the Linkerd GitHub org must follow the guidelines in [CONTRIBUTING.md][contrib].
-Whether these contributions are merged into the project is the perogative of the maintainers.
+Whether these contributions are merged into the project is the prerogative of the maintainers.

 ## Maintainer Expectations